-Fig. 1.5 The mitochondrion.
+Figure 1.5 The mitochondrion.
 The mitochondrion is bounded by two membranes.
 The inner membrane harbors the electron transport chain bearing the respiratory enzymes of the cell.
 It is extensively invaginated, forming the so-called cristae.
-The internal matrix contains high levels of enzymes involved in oxidative metabolism, and also holds the mitochondrial DNA.
-(Adapted from Ref.
-[1] with kind permission from John Wiley & Sons, Inc.)
+The internal matrix contains high levels of enzymes involved in oxidative metabolism and also holds the mitochondrial DNA.
+Source: [1] / John Wiley & Sons.

-genetic material are exclusively inherited from the mother.
+A special feature of mitochondria is that they carry a genome that encodes several (but not all) mitochondrial proteins.
+The human mitochondrial genome is a circular molecule of approximately 17 000 bp encoding 13 proteins and 2 ribosomal and 22 transfer RNAs.
+Each mitochondrion contains multiple copies of the mitochondrial genome.
+Additional mitochondrial proteins are encoded in the nucleus.
+The mitochondria and their genetic material are exclusively inherited from the mother.
 The endosymbiotic hypothesis is an attempt to explain the origin of mitochondria (and plastids such as chloroplasts in plants).
-According to this theory, mitochondria and plastids evolved from formerly freeliving bacteria that were engulfed by another cell as an endosymbiont through endophagocytosis.
+According to this theory, mitochondria and plastids evolved from formerly free-living bacteria that were engulfed by another cell as an endosymbiont through endophagocytosis.
 The mitochondrial DNA (mtDNA) represents the remnant of the bacterial genome, while the remaining genetic material moved into the nuclear genome.

 Mitochondrial dysfunction may result in mitochondrial diseases, which may be caused either by mutations in mtDNA or in nuclear genes that encode mitochondrial proteins (Section 3.1.4).
 Mitochondrial dysfunction may have severe consequences, due to their critical function in cellular energy supply.
 These effects usually vary from organ to organ and also depend on other variations in the genome.
-Mitochondrial diseases often lead to neuro-muscular disease symptoms (myopathy), but also include diabetes mellitus, deafness, visual loss, and dementia.
+Mitochondrial diseases often lead to neuromuscular disease symptoms (myopathy), but also include diabetes mellitus, deafness, visual loss, and dementia.